MikelGV/SendSpectra/README.md

 # SendSpectra

-email marketing tool developed in GO
+SendSpectra is an email marketing tool developed in GO

 # TODO LIST